1985 Pacific typhoon season: Severe Tropical Storm Fabian (Atring)

 The initial tropical disturbance formed on the west end of the near-equatorial, or monsoon, trough.
 Due to strong high pressure due its north, and the associated high winds associated with the northern Asian monsoon, strongest winds within the system were on its western periphery.
 Strong southerly winds aloft led to persistent vertical wind shear, which limited its intensification is it moved west to northwest.
 It passed nearby Yap, and caused crop damage as it passed by the island group.

 Tropical Storm Elsie

 This was the first tropical cyclone to form in the northwest Pacific basin in January in six years.
 Forming along the near equatorial trough, two circulations formed on either side of Guam.
 Elsie formed from the eastern circulation, appearing southwest of Pohnpei on January 4.
 On January 5, further convective development occurred which formed a low level circulation on January 6.
 Becoming a tropical depression late that day and a tropical storm on January 7, the system moved northwest, reaching its peak intensity late in the day.
 Thereafter, strong southerly winds aloft arrested development, and weakening began.
 Tropical depression status was regained on January 8, and its circulation dissipated early January 9.

-CMA Tropical Storm
+CMA Tropical Storm Three

 A tropical depression formed 740 km east of Luzon on April 22.
 Moving east-northeast for a couple days, the system dissipated on April 24 770 km north-northwest of Guam.